 State Rep. Gregory W. Porter

-As senior vice president of External Affairs at Health and Hospital Corporation of Marion County, Porter advises the president on strategies for communicating to and involving the community at large.
-He also facilitates relationships between the corporation and external stakeholders, and acts in the capacity of a community liaison.
+As sr. vice-president of External Affairs at Health and Hospital Corporations of Marion County, Porter advises the president on strategies from communicating to and involving the community at large within the corporation's goals and facilitates relationships between the corporation and external stakeholders, and acts in the capacity of a community liaison.

 Porter has held a number of board positions and other leadership roles within the state and at the national level.
-He is past chair of the Indiana Black Legislative Caucus and the Indiana House Education Committee.
-Porter served on the National Taskforce for No Child Left Behind, the Council of State Government, the NAACP, and the Earlham College African American Advisory Board.
-He has chaired the education committees of the NBCSL, Council of State Governments and National Caucus of State Legislators.
+He is past chairman of the Indiana Black Legislative Caucus and past chairman of the Indiana House Educational Committee.
+Mr. Porter served on the National Taskforce for No Child Left Behind, the County of State Government, the NAACP, and the Earlham College African American Advisory Board.
+He has chaired the Education Committees of the NBCSL, Council of State Governments and National Caucus of State Legislators.
+He also has authored legislation that established accountability and standards for k-12 education, cultural competency, and anti-bullying.

 He also serves on a variety of other community/neighborhood based organizations including:

-Some of the numerous awards Porter has received include the NAACP – 2015 Pathfinder Award, Martin Center Distinguished Sickle Cell Champion Award, Indianapolis Urban League – 2015 Servant Leadership Legacy Award, Prevent Child Abuse of Indiana Leadership Award, Indiana Early Care Education Legislative Award, Indiana Council of Administrators of Special Education Award, Indiana School Counselors Association Friend of Youth Award, Eagle Award from the National Black Caucus of State Legislators, Eli Lilly Legislator of the Year Award, and the Marion County Commission on Youth Holiday Honors Award.
+Mr. Porter has received numerous awards not limited to but including the—2019 Father Boniface Hardin Founders Award, Concern Clergy President's Award, American Association for Access, Equity and Diversity “Drum Major for Justice Award,” 2018 Dr. Mozel Sanders Drum Major for Political and Social Justice, Indiana State Medical Association 2016, NAACP 2015 Pathfinder Award, Martin Center Distinguished Sickle Cell Champion Award, Indianapolis Urban League - 2015 Servant Leadership Legacy Award, Prevent Child Abuse of Indiana Leadership Award, Indiana Early Care Education Legislative Award, Indiana Council of Administrators of Special Education Award, Indiana School Counselors Association Friend of Youth Award, National Black Caucus of State Legislators Award, Indiana Minority Health Coalition Legislative Award, and the Marion County Commission on Youth Holiday Honors Award.

-Porter is a native of Indianapolis, a graduate of Shortridge High School and holds a bachelor of arts degree from Earlham College, which has named him an Outstanding Alumni.
+He is a native of Indianapolis, a graduate of Shortridge High School and holds a Bachelor of Arts Degree from Earlham College where he received the Outstanding Alumni Award.
 He has also been inducted into the Shortridge High School Hall of Fame and the Indianapolis Public Schools Hall of Fame.
-He graduated from Harvard University’s John F. Kennedy School of Government Executive Program in 2001 and served on the Harvard Working Group on Early Childhood Science and Policy.
-He has an honorary doctorate degree from Martin University, Indianapolis.
+He graduated from Harvard University's John F. Kennedy School of Government Executive Program in 2001 and served on the Harvard working group on early childhood science and policy.
+He has an honorary doctorate degree from Martin University, Indianapolis, Indiana.

 In addition to serving as the point person for Indiana House Democrats on budget matters – with an emphasis on fiscal integrity and accountability – Rep. Porter has been a statewide leader in protecting Hoosier schoolchildren from bullying and advocating for policies that provide affordable, accessible health care for all Hoosiers.